kaleem500bc/Chatbot/README.md

 # Chatbot
 Integrate whisper and GPT module for voice recognistion and text generation.
 React Frontend
-Express (for routing and using endpoints)
-Flask GPT API
+Express server (for routing and using endpoints/ API) Flask GPT API
 FLask Whisper API